Volleyball variations: Jollyball

 Jollyball is a cross between juggling and volleyball.
 A juggling ball is passed between players who must catch it by using the ball, plus the two that they are holding, to perform a juggling pattern.

 Mixed teams

 Most competitive volleyball is played with same-sex teams (exclusively so at the elite levels, although the International Volleyball Association ran a professional co-ed league in the 1970s).
 Different sets of rules have been drafted to allow for mixed teams, often known as "coed" teams in the United States.
 The net is at men's height for "regular coed" and women's height for "reverse coed".
 Several adaptations are common, some of them to compensate for the men's greater reach and strength.
-The FIVB rules used internationally do not support mixed play, but USA Volleyball, the national governing body for the United States, has specific rules, the main points of which are:
+The FIVB rules used internationally do not support mixed play, but USA Volleyball, the national governing body for the United States, publishes specific rules for indoor 6-person teams, the main points of which are: